01 Sep 2021

 2. Set ground rules

 Agree ground rules with everyone in attendance.
 Even really basic rules such as ‘listening when others are speaking’ are worthwhile.
 They help set an inclusive tone for the meeting and give you a reference point to return to should anyone break the rules.
+If you're online, let people suggest their own rules in the chatbox as well as putting some forward yourself.

 3. Keep to time

 If you you need more time to finish an agenda item, check in with the rest of the group first.
 You can always take the discussion online, over email or to the group’s social media channels.
+It’s extra important to keep online meetings to time as they require more focus and attention from participants.

 4. Avoid one person dominating